CARTAvis/manual_source/source/image_visualization.rst

         style="width:100%;height:auto;">

 .. note::
    If CARTA behaves abnormally or stops responding, please check the server-side status icon and the connection latency.
 If it becomes red, the connection between the client side and the server side is interrupted.
 At this point, CARTA is not functional.
 When the connection is re-established automatically, the status icon becomes orange and a prompt will be shown to ask users whether or not to resume the previous CARTA session.
 By clicking the OK button, CARTA will try to resume the previous session if possible.
 If users choose not to resume the previous session, please reload CARTA to establish a new session.
-Interacting with CARTA when the status icon is orange may lead to abnormal behaviors.
+Interacting with CARTA when the status icon is in orange may lead to abnormal behaviors.

    .. raw:: html